Sensory inclusive events at the Overland Park Convention Center

-The room is located at the venue’s Exhibition Hall A entrance on the upper level, in a secluded part of the building and is available for those who are experiencing sensory overload.
+The space is located at the Exhibition Hall A entrance on the upper level.

 Reduced Lighting & Noise

 Two of the most common sensory triggers during large events are an excess of lighting and noise.
-Medical professionals created this room to reduce both of these and create a quiet, soothing atmosphere for guests.
+Medical professionals created our KultureCity sensory room to reduce both of these and create a quiet, soothing atmosphere for guests.

 Permission-Only Entry